Sound speed resonance of the stochastic gravitational wave background

-~\\ \textbf{Theoretical background.} The oscillatory sound speed of GWs can arise in a wide class of MG theories.
-For instance, in the Horndeski theory, the sound speed of GWs takes $c_g^2=\mathcal{F}_T/\mathcal{G}_T$ \cite{Kobayashi:2019hrl}, where $\mathcal{F}_T$ and $\mathcal{G}_T$ are functions of scalar field and its temporal derivative to be determined by the underlying theory.
-If we assume that this scalar field dominates over the universe during reheating, its coherent oscillation can then give rise to the oscillatory behaviour of $c_g^2$.
-For the 4-dimensional EGB gravity \cite{Glavan:2019inb}, $c_g^2$ receives a correction proportional to $\dot{H}/M_p^2$ with $H$ being the Hubble parameter and the dot representing for the time derivative, and it can also be oscillatory around the reheating epoch.
+The oscillatory sound speed of GWs can arise in a wide class of MG theories.
+For instance, in Horndeski theories, the sound speed of GWs takes $c_g^2=\mathcal{F}_T/\mathcal{G}_T$ \cite{Kobayashi:2019hrl}, where $\mathcal{F}_T$ and $\mathcal{G}_T$ are functions of scalar field and its temporal derivative that are determined by the underlying theory.
+If we assume that this scalar field dominates over the universe during reheating, its coherent oscillation can then give rise to an oscillatory behaviour in $c_g^2$.
+For the 4-dimensional Einstein-Gauss-Bonnet (EGB) gravity \cite{Glavan:2019inb}, $c_g^2$ receives a correction proportional to $\dot{H}/M_p^2$ with $H$ being the Hubble parameter and the dot representing time derivative.
+As such, it can also be oscillatory around the reheating epoch.
 Similar oscillatory corrections can be realized in many scalar-tensor theories beyond Horndeski \cite{Gleyzes:2014dya, Lin:2014jga, Langlois:2015cwa, Kobayashi:2019hrl}.
-Without loss of generality, we in this article perform the model-independent analysis by parameterizing the sound speed of GWs as, \be c_g^2 = 1 - \frac{\alpha}{(1+\tau/\tau_0)^2} \cos^2(k_{*}\tau) ~, \ee where $\tau$ is conformal time, $\tau_0$ and $k_*$ are the characteristic time scale and wave number, respectively.
-We demand $\alpha>0$ to avoid the superluminal propagation\footnote{It was argued in Refs.~\cite{deRham:2019ctd, deRham:2020zyh, Alberte:2020jsk}, the subluminality in the GWs sector does not always guarantee the causality, and counterintuitively, it may lead to the causality violation in some cases.
-Nevertheless, we shall notice that the results derived in our current work are insensitive to the sign of $\alpha$, namely flipping the sign of $\alpha$ only shifts a phase factor inside of the cosine function of Eq.~\eqref{Eq:Mathieu} and thus does not change our main conclusions.}.
-The specific time dependence form in the Eq.~\eqref{Eq:CsParam} is well motivated, as we would generally expect a scalar field oscillates about its minimum during reheating, which gives rise to the cosine factor, while the amplitude of the oscillation decreases due to the Hubble friction as the universe expands, which gives rise to the time dependent factor in the denominator of the Eq.~\eqref{Eq:CsParam}.
-For simplicity, we assume that the corrections to the cosmological background and to the scalar mode are negligible and thus their evolutions are the same as the ones depicted by the standard $\Lambda$CDM cosmology.
-From the EFT point of view \cite{Cheung:2007st}, this type of model could be achieved by assuming an oscillatory $\bar{M}_3(t)$ operator, while keeping $\bar{M}^2\equiv \bar{M}_2^3+\bar{M}_3^2$ as well as other higher dimensional operators small.
-In passing, we comment that the sound speed of GWs reduces to unity in the late time limit $\tau\to\infty$ and thus satisfies the stringent constraint from the multi-messenger observation GW170817.
+Without loss of generality, we in this Letter perform a model-independent analysis by parameterizing the sound speed of GWs as, \be c_g^2 = 1 - \frac{\alpha}{(1+\tau/\tau_0)^2} \cos^2(k_{*}\tau) ~. \ee Here $\tau$ is conformal time, and $\tau_0$ and $k_*$ are the characteristic time scale and wave number, respectively.
+We demand $\alpha>0$ to avoid superluminal propagation\footnote{It was argued in \cite{deRham:2019ctd, deRham:2020zyh, Alberte:2020jsk} that the subluminality in the GWs sector may also lead to the causality violation.
+Nevertheless, we mention that our results are insensitive to the sign of $\alpha$, namely flipping the sign of $\alpha$ only shifts a phase inside the cosine function of Eq.~\eqref{Eq:Mathieu} and thus does not change our main conclusions.}.
+The specific time dependence form in Eq.~\eqref{Eq:CsParam} is well motivated, as we would generally expect the scalar field to oscillate about its minimum during reheating.
+This yields a cosine factor, while the amplitude of the oscillation decreases due to the Hubble friction as the universe expands, which leads to a time-dependent factor in the denominator of Eq.~\eqref{Eq:CsParam}. {For simplicity, we assume that the corrections to the background are negligible and thus background evolution is the one as in standard $\Lambda$CDM cosmology.
+From the effective field theory (EFT) perspective \cite{Cheung:2007st}, this type of models could be achieved by assuming an oscillatory feature in the time evolution of some EFT operators.} In passing, we comment that $c_g^2$ reduces to unity in the late-time limit $\tau\to\infty$, and thus satisfies the constraint from the multi-messenger observation GW170817/GRB170817A.